 Career & Learning Center

 At full capacity, we sleep approximately 160 men and 30 women in dormitories on three separate floors of our building.
-Before resting comfortably in bed for the night, each guest is afforded a delicious dinner, a hot shower, and the opportunity to participate in a gospel chapel service.
+Before resting comfortably in bed for the night, each guest is served a delicious dinner, a hot shower and the opportunity to participate in a gospel chapel service.

 Soup Kitchen & Food Pantry

-Our kitchen and dining room is staffed by professional chefs—assisted by work therapy clients and volunteers—who provide hot, nutritious meals for hundreds of hungry individuals daily.
+Our kitchen and dining room is staffed by professional chefs—assisted by work therapy clients and volunteers—who provide hot, nutritious meals every day.
 For many, a meal is the first step towards restoring hope in their lives.
 We also provide staple food from our food pantry to families struggling to make ends meet.
-On average, we provide a total of nearly 600 meals a day for those who come to the Mission.
+On average, we provide between 300 – 600 meals a day for those who come to the Mission.

-We collect, organize, and give away various items of men’s and women’s clothing to our guests, referrals, and anyone who comes in need.
-Donations—in new or good condition—are always welcome!
+We collect, organize and give away various items of men’s and women’s clothing to our guests, referrals and anyone who comes in need.
+Donations—in new or good condition—are always needed!

 Medical Clinic & Social Services

-On Wednesday afternoons, we offer a medical clinic for those seeking medical assistance.
-Tuesday through Thursday afternoons at the Mission, outreach and social workers help connect qualified individuals with medical insurance and other entitlements that will help them overcome hunger and homelessness.
+On Wednesday afternoons, soon to be three days a week, we offer a medical clinic for those seeking medical assistance.
+Tuesday through Thursday afternoons at the Mission, outreach and social workers help connect qualified individuals with medical insurance and other entitlements to help them overcome hunger and homelessness.